-- Preventing Offending; Getting it right for children and young people who offend (2015) included EEI as part of the advancing WSA agenda.
-The emphasis is on supporting partners to integrate EEI with the 2014 Act and other relevant legislation such as the Data Protection Act 2018, Human Rights Act 1998, and Age of Criminal Responsibility (Scotland) Act 2019.
+Preventing Offending; Getting it right for children and young people who offend (2015) included EEI as part of the advancing WSA agenda.
+The emphasis is on supporting partners to integrate EEI with the 2014 Act and other relevant legislation, such as the Data Protection Act 2018, Human Rights Act 1998, and Age of Criminal Responsibility (Scotland) Act 2019.
 Practice must continue to evolve to support and promote an improvement culture among national and local partners.
-The strategy also emphasises the need to maximise the opportunities for, and encourage greater use of, diversion from formal systems and processes, to respond swiftly and bring responses to offending behaviour much closer to its occurrence. - The Age of Criminal Responsibility (Scotland) Act 2019 has now been fully enacted as of December 17 2021, meaning no child under the age of 12 can be held criminally responsible. - A Rights-Respecting Approach to Justice for Children and Young People: Scotland's Vision and Priorities is the current youth justice strategy; it highlights the importance of a continued focus on EEI. - United Nations Convention on the Rights of the Child (Incorporation) (Scotland) Bill was passed unanimously by the Scottish Parliament on March 16, 2021.
-However, a challenge by the UK Government to certain sections of the Act (s.6, 19-21) was upheld in the Supreme Court.
-The Scottish Government has expressed their commitment to the incorporation of UNCRC into Scots law and is considering how to progress.
-On 24th May 2022, the Deputy First Minister made a statement to the Scottish Parliament about the Bill's next steps.
-The Scottish Government has not produced a timeline for the reconsideration stage in the Scottish Parliament.
+The strategy also emphasises the need to maximise the opportunities for, and encourage greater use of, diversion from formal systems and processes, to respond swiftly and bring responses to offending behaviour much closer to its occurrence.

+- The Age of Criminal Responsibility (Scotland) Act 2019 has now been fully enacted as of December 17, 2021, meaning no child under the age of 12 can be held criminally responsible. - A Rights-Respecting Approach to Justice for Children and Young People: Scotland's Vision and Priorities is the current youth justice strategy; it highlights the importance of a continued focus on EEI. - The Scottish Government's Standards for those working with children in conflict with the law was published in 2021.
+This document highlights 10 standards that practitioners should meet when working with children in conflict with the law.
+Standard 2 states "Prevention and Early Intervention is available to every child in Scotland who is involved in or at risk of coming into conflict with the law". - United Nations Convention on the Rights of the Child (Incorporation) (Scotland) Act (2024) was passed unanimously by the Scottish Parliament on March 16, 2021, and became an Act on 16th February 2024. - Children's (Care and Justice) (Scotland) Act was passed by the Scottish Parliament on 25th April 2024.
+Whilst this did not make specific provision regarding EEI, when Part 1 is commenced, the Act will enable all children under the age of 18 to be referred to the Principal Reporter where necessary.
+It will be important to ensure EEI is consistently available across Scotland to 16/17 year olds to ensure they can benefit from this approach.

-More information of policy and legislation can be found in section 1.
+More information of policy and legislation can be found in Section 1.

-5. EEI
+5. Key Considerations